cloudera/cloudera-partners/README.md

 This sample allows us to visualize the distribution of customers across different tiers and evaluate the effectiveness of our rewards system.

 Through these steps, we establish a comprehensive rewards program that not only incentivizes customer loyalty but also provides a clear framework for tier-based benefits.
-By leveraging AWS Neptune's graph database capabilities, we gain valuable insights into customer behavior and ensure targeted, effective rewards distribution.
+By leveraging Neo4j's graph database capabilities, we gain valuable insights into customer behavior and ensure targeted, effective rewards distribution.

 You've learned a lot in the last few hours, but this is just the beginning.
 [Cloudera AI ](https://www.cloudera.com/products/machine-learning.html) has a lot more to offer for your enterprise as part of an overall [Cloudera](https://www.cloudera.com/) on-prem and in the cloud.